-Red Nose Day 2019: How Does It Work, Why Is It Being Criticized?
+Red Nose Day 2019: How Does It Work, And Why Is It Being Criticized?

 Both are charity events involving red foam noses sold as part of fundraising campaigns to fight child poverty around the world.

-But this year, there was some controversy in the U.K., with charges that photos of BBC journalist Stacey Dooley, holding a Ugandan boy, perpetuated the white savior complex.
+But this year, there was some controversy in the U.K., with charges that photos of BBC journalist Stacey Dooley, holding a Ugandan boy, perpetuated the white-savior complex.
 The photo was taken on a trip to Uganda to film a documentary for the British charity Comic Relief, the sponsor of Red Nose Day.

-And in the U.S., there are a series of prizes that raise questions about the use of celebrity in charitable campaigns — for example, if you donate from $25 to $5,000 you're entered in a lottery to win a free trip to London for a Mumford & Sons concert in director Richard Curtis' living room, with food "provided by" actress Carey Mulligan and Curtis' wife, Emma Freud, a British broadcaster.
+And in the U.S., a series of prizes has raised questions about the use of celebrity in charitable campaigns — for example, if you donate $25 to $5,000, you're entered in a lottery to win a free trip to London for a Mumford & Sons concert in director Richard Curtis' living room, with food "provided by" actress Carey Mulligan and Curtis' wife, Emma Freud, a British broadcaster.
 Curtis is co-founder of Comic Relief.

 Before we get to the criticisms, it's helpful to recap the history of this event.